wallarm/product-documentation/docs/latest/user-guides/settings/integrations/webhook-examples/fluentd-splunk.md

 A more detailed description of Splunk HTTP Event Controller setup is available in the [official Splunk documentation](https://docs.splunk.com/Documentation/Splunk/8.0.5/Data/UsetheHTTPEventCollector).

 ### Fluentd configuration

+Since Wallarm sends logs to the Fluentd intermediate data collector via webhooks, the Fluentd configuration should meet the following requirements:

+* Accept the POST or PUT requests
+* Accept HTTPS requests
+* Have public URL
+* Forward logs to Splunk Enterprise, this example uses the `splunk_hec` plugin to forward logs

 Fluentd is configured in the `td-agent.conf` file: